Godot04/Inception/README.md

 ## Description

 **Inception** is a system administration project that introduces containerization using Docker and Docker Compose.
-The goal is to create a small infrastructure composed of different services running in isolated containers, following best practices for security and scalability.
+The goal is to create a small infrastructure composed of different services running in isolated containers.

 The project deploys:
 - **nginx** — Web server handling HTTPS traffic (TLSv1.2/TLSv1.3 only)
 - **WordPress + PHP-FPM** — Content management system with FastCGI process manager
 - **MariaDB** — Relational database storing WordPress data

-All services run on Debian Bookworm (penultimate stable version) and communicate over a dedicated Docker network.
+All services run on Debian Bookworm and communicate over a dedicated Docker network.

 ---